Galapagos Island Cruises

 TRACING DARWINS FOOTSTEPS

-Each Galapagos agency has its own system for classifying yachts; our system is unique to others because we have chosen category names that we consider describe the yachts better than those traditionally used, and we classify yachts based not only on on-board services but also on past client recommendations and feedback that we receive.
-As such we consider that ours is the most unbiased and informative system available in the Galapagos marketplace.
+Each Galapagos agency has its own system for classifying yachts; our system is unique in that we have chosen category names that we consider realistically describe the yachts in a better way than those traditionally used.
+We classify yachts based on on-board services and also past client recommendations and feedback that we receive.
+As such you will find that our system is different, but we consider that ours is the most unbiased and informative system available in the Galapagos marketplace today.